-1.1 This standard prescribes the method of test for assessment of the leakage tendencies of wheel bearing greases.
+This standard (Part 196) prescribes the method of test for assessment of the leakage tendencies of wheel bearing greases.

 2 TERMINOLOGY

+2.1 Automotive Wheel Bearing Grease — A lubricating grease categorically composed to lubricate automotive wheel bearings at relatively high temperature of grease and bearing speed.

+2.2 Leakage of Wheel Bearing Grease — Segregation and overflow of grease/oil or both from the bulk grease charge, caused by high temperature and bearing rotation.

+2.3 Lubricant — Any material, which when interposed in between two surfaces, lowers down the friction or wear between them.

-2.1 Lubricating Grease
+2.4 Lubricating Grease

-A semi-fluid to solid product of a dispersion of a thickener in a liquid lubricant.
+2.4.1 A semi-fluid to solid product of a dispersion of a thickener in a liquid lubricant

-2.1.1 A two-phase system is formed by the dispersion of thickener, immobilizing the liquid lubricant, due to surface tension and other physical forces.
+2.4.2 A two-phase system is formed by the dispersion of thickener, immobilizing the liquid lubricant due to surface tension and other physical forces.
 Other ingredients are added to get other special properties.

-2.2 Lubricant

-Any material, which when interposed in between two surfaces, lowers down the friction or wear between them.

-2.3 Thickener
+2.5 Thickener

-In lubricating grease, a substance used to form the structure of product, composed of finely-divided particles dispersed in a liquid lubricant.
+2.5.1 In lubricating grease, a substance used to form the structure of product, composed of finely-divided particles dispersed in a liquid lubricant.

-2.3.1 The solid thickener can be spheres (such as certain non-soap thickeners) or fibers (such as various metallic soaps) or plates.
+2.5.2 The solid thickener can be spheres (such as certain non-soap thickeners) or fibers (such as various metallic soaps) or plates.
 The solid particles are insoluble or, at the most, only very slightly soluble in the liquid lubricant.
 Solid particles should generally be uniformly dispersed, extremely small, and capable of forming a gel-like, relatively stable structure with the liquid lubricant.

-2.4 Automotive Wheel Bearing Grease

-A lubricating grease categorically composed to lubricate automotive wheel bearings at relatively high temperature of grease and bearing speed.

-2.5 Leakage of Wheel Bearing Grease

-Segregation and overflow of grease / oil or both from the bulk grease charge, caused by high temperature and bearing rotation.

 3 PRINCIPLE

 3.1 The grease is distributed in a specialized front-wheel hub and spindle assembly.
 Spindle temperature is raised to and maintained at (105 ± 1.2) °C. The hub is rotated at a speed of (660 ± 30) rpm for 6 h ± 5 min.
-Leakage of oil or grease, or both, is measured, and at the end of the test, the condition of the bearing surface is noted.
+Leakage of oil or grease, or both is measured, and at the end of the test, the condition of the bearing surface is noted.

 3.2 A screening device is provided by the test method that allows differentiation among products of distinctly different leakage characteristics.
 This test method is not equivalent to long time service tests and it is also not aimed at distinguishing between wheel bearing greases showing similar or borderline leakage.